XVimProject/XVim/.github/ISSUE_TEMPLATE.md

 <!---
+For installation problem, please obey the instruction in README.md to install XVim.
+Then if you still have problem, report it.

 Fill the following [] for a bug issue.
 Fill the blanks as possible as you can.
 Write freely if it is other issues, like feature request.

 --->

 # Description